dolphindb/Tutorials_EN/tsdb_engine.md

 (3) Suitable for storing tables with hundreds or thousands of columns (up to 32,767 columns).
 It also supports data types such as array vector or BLOB;

-(4) To update a record, if only the last record is kept for duplicate records, only the level file that this record belongs to needs to be rewritten instead of an entire partition.
+(4) To update a record, if only the last record is kept for duplicate records (set *keepDuplicates*=LAST for function `createPartitionedTable`), only the level file that this record belongs to needs to be rewritten instead of an entire partition.

 The TSDB engine has the following disadvantages compared with the OLAP engine: